-George’s unique teaching style is intellectually challenging and easily digested, blending observation, discussion and hands-on practice.
+George’s unique teaching style is intellectually challenging and easily digested, blending observation, discussion, and hands-on practice.
 I’ve learned the fine details of assessment, the intricacies of the human body, and the ways that a patient’s daily life and emotions can impact their health.
-The relaxed feel of his workshops encourage students to share, query and test new ideas.
-His teaching is engaging, challenging and fun. – Sally Firestein
+The relaxed feel of his workshops encourages students to share, query, and test new ideas.
+His teaching is engaging, challenging, and fun. – Sally Firestein

 Getting to The Spirit Of Anatomy

 Scientific anatomy is tremendously helpful in all kinds of things, especially in repairing the concrete body structure, but it’s limited, too.
 For example, everyone knows the difference between a dead body and a living person, but science can’t define or explain what it is.